Turtini/cli-cheat-sheets/README.md

 ## Contents

+* **Linux CLI Fundamentals**
+  Core Linux command-line commands for navigation, file operations, processes, networking, and operator safety.

 * **OpenShift (`oc`) Cheat Sheet**
-  Core commands for login, context, resource inspection, rollout management, and troubleshooting.
+  Core commands for login, context, resource inspection, rollout management, and troubleshooting in OpenShift environments.

 * **VI / VIM Essentials**
-  The minimum you need to safely edit files and YAML on any system.
+  The minimum commands needed to safely edit files and YAML under pressure on any system.

 * **YAML Basics for Operators**
-  Structure, indentation rules, and small examples relevant to OpenShift and Kubernetes-style manifests.
+  Structure, indentation rules, and real-world examples for Kubernetes and OpenShift manifests.

 ---